aliiamrr/HomeSync/README.md

 # HomeSync
-A database projects that emulates a smart home website
+A database project that simulates a smart home website